-An applicant with an undergraduate grade point average of 2.8 or higher may be permitted to enroll in classes for one term prior to taking the GMAT.
+An applicant with an undergraduate grade point average of 2.8 or higher may be permitted to enroll in classes for one term as an unclassified student prior to taking the GMAT.
 In most cases, no more than 6 credit hours of course work can be taken prior to receipt of the scores by the School of Business Student Services Office.
 Applicants who hold a PhD, MD, or the equivalent in a recognized field from an accredited university need not submit a GMAT score.
 International students must also earn a minimum score of 550 on the paper-based TOEFL or 213 on the computer-based TOEFL.

 Students are expected to enter the program with competencies in computer software and statistics.
-Students without this background in statistics will be required to complete MS 251, Statistical Analysis for Business Decisions, or its equivalent.
-Students without this background in computer software are encouraged, but not required, to complete CMIS

-108 or its equivalent.
+Students without this background in statistics will be required to complete MS 502, Quantitative Methods, or its undergraduate equivalent.
+Students without this background in computer software are encouraged, but not required, to complete CMIS 108 or its equivalent.
 Completion of either or both of these courses will not earn academic credit in the MBA program.

 Students must maintain a cumulative GPA of 3.0 in their MBA courses.
 Students who fall below this minimum will be placed on academic probation and referred to the Associate Dean for Academic Affairs.
 If the student is permitted to continue in the program, the conditions for continuance will be put in writing and communicated to the student.
+The full MBA retention policy can be found at www.siue.edu\BUSINESS\mba.html; copies are also available through Business Student Services.
 In addition, students must have a cumulative GPA of 3.0 or higher in order to receive their degree.